 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of internists is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of internists is projected to decline by 1 percent from 2019 to 2029.

-Prospects should be especially good for internists who are willing to practice in rural and low-income areas, because these areas tend to have difficulty attracting physicians.
+Prospects should be better for internists who are willing to practice in rural and low-income areas, because these areas tend to have difficulty attracting physicians.

 Internists typically need a bachelor’s degree, a degree from a medical school, which takes 4 years to complete, and, 3 to 7 years in internship and residency programs.